Eurosia Fabris: Family life

 The eighteen-year-old Fabris, commonly known as "Rosina", received several marriage proposals, as she was observed to be a dedicated, pious and hardworking woman.
 Fabris declined, however, as she did not at that time consider herself called to marriage.
 In 1885, a young married woman near her home died, leaving three young daughters.
 One of them died shortly after her mother.
 The other two, Chiara Angela and Italia, were only 20 months old and 2 months old, respectively.
 The children's father, Carlo Barban, was away caring for sick relatives.
 Fabris traveled to the home of these children every morning for six months, to care for them and maintain their home.

 After this act of charity, Fabris contemplated the events through prayer and, following the advice of her relatives and that of the parish priest, she decided to marry their father.
 Eurosia Fabris and Carlo Barban were married on 5 May 1886.
 Fabris adopted the two orphaned girls and had nine more children of her own.
 She kept her home open to other children as well, who knew her as "Mamma Rosa".
 She dedicated her life to her family, teaching her children to pray, to obey, and to practice Christian virtues, reputedly sacrificing her own needs to do so.
-Her success in this regards is attested by the ordination of three of her sons as Catholic priests, including the Franciscan friar Bernardino, who would become her first biographer.
+Her success in these regards is attested by the ordination of three of her sons as Catholic priests, including the Franciscan friar Bernardino, who would become her first biographer.